 What is Job Shop Software?

 Job shop software facilitates the complex processes of job shops and machine shops with manufacturing functionalities like job costing and estimating, inventory management, order management, scheduling, and material resource planning.
 While some of this functionality is offered by general manufacturing software, specific solutions are necessary to address the unique needs of job shops.

-Job shops and machine shops are uniquely different from other types of manufacturing businesses that know well in advance what they will be making and how much they will be producing.
-Specializing in made-to-order or engineer-to-order manufacturing makes it significantly more difficult to plan ahead for materials you’ll need for a project, provide accurate estimates and quotes, determine ROI, and predict labor requirements.
+Job and machine shops are different from other types of manufacturing businesses since they often specialize in make-to-order or engineer-to-order manufacturing.
+This real-time demand makes it significantly more difficult to plan ahead for materials you’ll need for a project, provide accurate estimates and quotes to clients, determine ROI, and predict labor requirements.
 Having the right job shop software will ease many of the challenges you face on a daily basis.

 |Manufacturing Accounting||Track your expenses and revenue with accounts receivable, accounts payable, and general ledger modules.|

 |Manufacturing Resource Planning (MRP)||Calculate and plan material requirements, and coordinate machine workloads and personnel.|

 |Bill of Materials||Provides instructions on the materials and assemblies required to create a product.|

 |Manufacturing Execution Systems (MES)||Includes shop-floor control, scheduling, and corrective action guidance for performance and quality improvement.|

 |Job Costing||Assigns costs to materials, labor, and equipment needed to improve cost control and monitor the profitability of a job.|